quay/quay-operator/README.md

 #### NodePorts

 By default, `NodePort` type Services are allocated a randomly assigned network port between 30000-32767.
-To support a predictive allocation of resources, the `NodePort` services for Quay and Quay Config can be define using the `nodePort` and `configNodePort` as shown below:
+To support a predictive allocation of resources, the `NodePort` services for Quay and Quay Config can be define using the `nodePort` as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1